flow7/uebersicht-taskpaper/README.md

 # uebersicht-taskpaper
 my VERY first hing ever on GitHub - an attempt to create an widget for uebersicht, that displays a selection of tasks from your taskpaper file

+## Why?

+- Because I wanted my big 3 tasks of the day on my Desktop
+- because I wanted to learn more about github

 ## How to

+## Issues

 ## ...